Zippitydoda/CourtesyAuto/project/README.md

 ## Software Overview

-The purpose of this program is to remind the user that they have new SMS messages by opening the SME chat window when a new mesage is present on page reload.
+The purpose of this program is to remind the user that they have new SMS messages and Email.

 This chrome extension checks for new SMS messages and E-mail messages upon reloading the web page [Omnique](https://app.omnique.com/) and through changes in the DOM via the _MutationsObserver_.